Punctured groups for exotic fusion systems: Localities and transporter systems

 Define $\T_\Delta(\L)$ to be the category whose object set is $\Delta$ with the morphism set $\Mor_{\T_\Delta(\L)}(P,Q)$ between two objects $P,Q\in\Delta$ given as the set of triples $(f,P,Q)$ with $f\in\L$ such that $P\subseteq \D(f^{-1})$ and $^f\!P\leq Q$.
 This leads to a transporter system $(\T_\Delta(\L),\epsilon,\rho)$, where for all $P,Q\in\Delta$, $\epsilon_{P,Q}$ is the inclusion map and $\rho_{P,Q}$ sends $(f,P,Q)$ to the conjugation map $P\rightarrow Q,\;x\mapsto {^f\!x}$.

 Conversely, Chermak showed in \cite[Appendix]{Chermak2013} essentially that every transporter system leads to a locality.
-More precisely, it is proved in \cite[Theorem~2.11]{GlaubermanLynd2021} that there is an equivalence of categories between the category of transporter systems with morphisms the isomorphisms and the category of localities with morphisms the rigid isomorphisms.
+More precisely, it is proved in \cite[Theorem~2.11]{GlaubermanLynd2021} that there is an equivalence of categories between the category of transporter systems with morphisms the isomorphisms and the category of localities with morphisms the isomorphisms, and such an equivalence can be chosen to preserve the rigid isomorphisms.
 The definition of a locality in \cite{GlaubermanLynd2021} differs slightly from the one given in this paper, but the two definitions can be seen to be equivalent if one uses firstly that conjugation by $f\in\L$ from the left corresponds to conjugation by $f^{-1}$ from the right, and secondly that for every partial group $\L$ with product $\Pi\colon\D\rightarrow\L$ the axioms of a partial group yield $\D=\{w\in\W(\L)\colon w^{-1}\in\D\}$.

 We will consider punctured groups in either setting thus using the term ``punctured group'' slightly abusively.

 \begin{defn} We call a transporter system $\T$ over $\F$ a \emph{punctured group} if the object set of $\T$ equals the set of all non-identity subgroups.
 Similarly, a locality $(\L,\Delta,S)$ over $\F$ is said to be a \emph{punctured group} if $\Delta$ is the set of all non-identity subgroups of $S$. \end{defn}